 - In his Captain Planet review, The Nostalgia Critic put on the heart ring and was made to feel perfectly relaxed and happy before a ruler to the head snapped him out of it.

-- The 'Happy-Happy, Joy-Joy' episode of Ren and Stimpy, called "Stimpy's Invention".
+- Seen in The Ren & Stimpy Show episode "Stimpy's Invention".
 Realizing that Ren is always unhappy, Stimpy gives him a Happy Helmet that makes him perpetually happy against his will.
-Once Ren breaks it off, he reveals that getting pissed at Stimpy makes him happy.
+Once Ren breaks it off, he reveals that being able to get pissed at Stimpy again makes him happy.

-- In Invader Zim, one of Zim's prisoners has a thing stuck in his brain that makes him happy at all times.
+- In Invader Zim, one of Zim's prisoners is a kid named Nick who has a thing stuck in his brain that makes him happy at all times.
 It's hilariously creepy.

-- Kim Possible's Arch-Enemy Dr. Drakken steals a "neural compliance chip" and uses it on his sidekick, so the normally sarcastic and quick-tempered Shego happily obeys him, listens to his stories and bakes cookies.
-She's somewhat angry with him when it's busted.
+- Kim's'' Arch-Enemy Dr. Drakken steals a "neural compliance chip" and uses it on his sidekick, so the normally sarcastic and quick-tempered Shego happily obeys him, listens to his stories and bakes cookies.
+Unfortunately for him she was aware the entire time, and she's pissed at what he made her do when it's busted.

 - In another episode, Shego and Kim both get tagged with chips that control emotions.
 They can do Happy, Sad, Angry, or Lovestruck (and spend a lot of time on the last two), as controlled by a remote that Ron mistakes for his Kimmunicator.